Vladislav-Kalinichenko/AHRS-gamepad-tracker/README.md

-# AHRS-gamepad-tracker
+# AHRS-gamepad-tracker (macOS - WarThunder)
 Created as an addition to AHRS Razor tracker, aim to bring it to macOS (via gamepad/joystick functionality - will work with selected games only).

-As EDTracker no longer has support and has limited options in terms of Sensors (6050 & 91(2)50 only).
+As EDTracker is no longer supported and has limited options in terms of Sensors (6050 & 91(2)50 only).
 The 6050 option works fine for first 5 minutes, but has a lot of drift caused by temperature changes, the option with 9250 - didn't manage to run due to a poor sensor.
-I needed the same functionality as EDTracker has for another project.
+I needed the same functionality i.e. gamepad outut, as EDTracker has, for another project.

 The original project is RAZOR AHRS here: https://sites.google.com/site/diyheadtracking/home/5dof-tracker